 Finally, to keep a thorough control, everyone with a registered phone receives an alert from the Korean government daily.
 The alert shows an emergency number (120) and preventive measures.
 There are also official and non-official sites (https://coronamap.site/) giving a report on the situation of the coronavirus in Korea.

 We recommend that before traveling to Korea you contact one of our representatives.
 They will be able to guide you and convey accurate information.
-For now, we ask our clients to remain calm, follow the instructions at planes and public places and trust only certified medical agencies or medical institutions in Korea.
+We ask our clients to remain calm.
+It’s important to follow the instructions at planes and public places and trust only certified medical agencies or medical institutions in Korea.

 - Coronavirus in Korea